lseek/empdb/README.md

 ## Installation

-1. Create and activate a virtual environment (so that your system doesn't get polluted):
+### Create and activate a virtual environment
+Use a virtual environment so that your system doesn't get polluted.
+Make sure virtualenv is installed on your sytem.

 ```bash
 [~/work] virtualenv emptest